LOGSAFE: Logic-Guided Verification for Trustworthy Federated Time-Series Learning: Acknowledgments

+This work was supported in part by the National Science Foundation under Grant Nos.
+2443803 and 2427711, the NSA Science of Security (SoS) program, and the ARPA-H DIGIHEALS program.
+Any opinions, findings, conclusions, or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation or the U.S. Government.

 This document serves as an extended exploration of our research, providing a detailed implementation and discussion of experiments provided in the main text.
 Appendix~\ref{appendix:stl} presents additional details on STL and the STL-based property inference and verification tasks.
 Appendix~\ref{appendix:training_detail} provides a comprehensive discussion of the training process, including datasets, model structures, and configurations used to reproduce the reported results.
 Additionally, we present supplementary results not included in the main paper in Appendix~\ref{appendix:discussion}.
-Our code is available at \url{https://anonymous.4open.science/r/FLORAL-Robust-FTS}.